Home » Welcome to the Office of Research at Glendon » Research Apprenticeship Program

 Spanish and Latin American Cultures & Societies

-Research Description: This project involves researching “slow cities” (or ‘Citta Slow’) in Spain, with the aim to develop international partnerships that will facilitate further research and experiential learning opportunities for students in an international setting.
+Research description: This project involves researching "slow cities" (or 'Citta Slow') in Spain, with the aim to develop international partnerships that will facilitate further research and experiential learning opportunities for students in an international setting.

 Professor Usha Viswanathan

-Language Training Center for Studies in French
+The Language Training Centre for Studies in French

-Research Description: On examinera le cas des étudiants francophones/philes dans les cours de français offerts aux universités anglophones en Ontario et au Québec pour évaluer à quel point ces cours offrent des espaces d’apprentissage diversifiés et inclusifs, particulièrement, au cas des étudiants de communautés noires, autochtones et d’autres groupes racisés.
+Research description: On examinera le cas des étudiants francophones/philes dans les cours de français offerts aux universités anglophones en Ontario et au Québec pour évaluer à quel point ces cours offrent des espaces d'apprentissage diversifiés et inclusifs, particulièrement, au cas des étudiants de communautés noires, autochtones et d’autres groupes racisés.

 Professor Josée Rivest